 East London clinic

 Our firsthas been running since 2006 and is now open five days a week, Monday to Friday.

 Here volunteer GPs and nurses offer medical check-ups and STI screenings while case workers give advice and try to get people registered with their local GP.
 We also provide monthly TB screenings, in partnership with University College London Hospital’s “Find and Treat” team and sexual health screening in partnership with Barts Health.

 To reach excluded people who don’t or can’t come to our clinics, in 2015 we started a pilot programme sending medics to treat patients at other organisations that help vulnerable migrants across London.
-These “pop-up clinics” saw people at the Latin American Women’s Rights Service, the Notre Dame Refugee Centre, and Justice for Domestic Workers and there are plans to expand into a fully mobile clinic with a customised vehicle.
+These “pop-up clinics” saw people at the Latin American Women’s Rights Service, the Notre Dame Refugee Centre, the Voice of Domestic Workers, and the Hackney Migrant Centre.

-- 89% were not registered with a GP
+- 89% of the patients we saw in our clinic were not registered with a GP

 How we helped

-- 131 pregnant women were helped, of which 107 were seen at our Women and Children’s Clinic.
+- 124 pregnant women were helped at our Women and Children’s Clinic.